Overview

 Occupational therapists also guide caregivers and employers in modifying the patient's environment to accommodate their needs and abilities.

-Duties and responsibilities
+Duties

 - Review a patient's medical history, ask questions and observe how they attempt daily living tasks